Spix's macaw: In aviculture

-One of the earliest records (and one of very few at all) of a Spix's macaw in a public zoo was a dramatic display of "the four blues" including Spix's, glaucous, hyacinth, and Lear's macaws in 1900 at the Berlin Zoo.
+One of the earliest records (and one of very few at all) of a Spix's macaw in a public zoo was a dramatic display of "the four blues" including Spix's macaw, glaucous macaw, hyacinth macaw, and the Lear's macaw in 1900 at the Berlin Zoo.

 The bird was exceedingly rare in aviculture, the few being held by wealthy collectors rather than privately as pets.
 A trickle of Spix's appeared in captivity starting in the late 1800s.
 The earliest known specimens were three held by the London Zoological Society between 1878 and 1902.

 One of the few accounts of the Spix in captivity was given by Rev. F.G.
 Dutton, president of the Avicultural Society U.K. in 1900: "I have not yet seen a good-tempered Spix ...
 My Spix, which is really more a Conure than a Macaw, will not look at sop of any sort, except sponge cake given from one's fingers, only drinks plain water, and lives mainly on sunflower seed.
 It has hemp, millet, and canary, and peanuts, but I do not think it eats much of any of them.
 It barks the branches of the tree in which it is loose, and may eat the bark.
 It would very likely be all the better if it would eat bread and milk, as it might then produce some flight feathers, which it never yet has had.
 But I expect it would not eat any sop, even if I gave it nothing else."